andrewelawrence/andrewelawrence.github.io/README.md

-# andrewelawrence.github.io
+#andrewelawrence.github.io
+Hi!

-# my portfolio website is being actively developed.
+Welcome to the github repo for my portfolio website.
+It is being actively developed so expect to see errors / disfunction.

 # visit andrewelawrence.com for its active state.
 # email me at andrew.e.lawrence@gmail.com for any questions or comments!